 Casinos and lotteries provide the opportunity to gamble.
 The cause of a gambling problem is the individual's failure to control the compulsive behavior.

-As a result, any type of gambling (racing, bingo, card games, dice games, lottery, slots and sports betting) can become problematic.
+Any type of gambling (racing, bingo, card games, dice games, lottery, slots, and sports betting) can become problematic.
 However, some types of gambling have particular characteristics that may intensify gambling problems.

 Reports indicate that a significant risk factor may be a fast speed of play.
-Types of games in which the quicker the wager to response time, present a higher risk for players.
+Types of games where there is a short time between placing a bet and seeing the results present a higher risk for players; slot machines, for instance.

 Gambling is a widespread problem

 Problem gambling is widespread and on the rise.
 Increased accessibility to gambling calls for greater awareness and appropriate legislation.